KimandoHs/CS411_Project/README.md

 - Collection system.
 Add your favorite plants to your collection!
 - Quiz yourself.
 Take a quiz on various plants to see if you know their names!
 Quiz includes all plants in the database.

+You can find a demo of our project here: https://www.youtube.com/watch?v=5pWJjMG10c8

 Ideas 9/10/2022:
 - SpaceAPIs
 - Chess API.
 Users will be able to play moves on a board and be shown games in that position that have been played by prominent players.